SathruwanCooray/SmartEnergi_Mobile_Application/README.md

   Users can monitor their device energy consumption in real-time, providing immediate insights into usage patterns.

-- **Monthly Reports**:
-  - Assigned to: Vishwa

-  SmartEnergi generates monthly reports summarizing energy consumption trends and providing actionable insights for users to optimize their energy usage.

-- **Comparison Graphs**:
+- **Energy Limit Notifications**:
-  - Assigned to: Vishwa
+  - Assigned to: Sineth

-  The application offers graphical representations for comparing energy consumption over different time periods, allowing users to identify trends and make informed decisions.

-- **Push Notifications**:
+  SmartEnergi sends push notifications to users when their energy consumption exceeds predefined limits, enabling them to take corrective actions promptly.

+- **Night Time Activity Monitoring**:
   - Assigned to: Induwara

-  SmartEnergi sends push notifications to users when their energy consumption exceeds predefined limits, enabling them to take corrective actions promptly.
+  SmartEnergi monitors device activity after a given time set by the user and sends notifications if the device remains active during that period.

 - **Machine Learning Component**:
   - Assigned to: Ruvindu

   Utilizing machine learning algorithms, the application predicts future energy consumption based on historical data, empowering users to plan and manage their energy usage more effectively.

+- **Comparison Graphs**:
+  - Assigned to: Vishwa

+  The application offers graphical representations for comparing energy consumption over different time periods, allowing users to identify trends and make informed decisions.

 ## Current Contributors